History of the France national football team: UEFA Euro 2008 collapse

 The squad made a poor start to the 2008 European Championships, drawing 0–0 to Romania in Zürich and then losing 4–1 to Netherlands in Bern.

 For the final group game against Italy, Raymond Domenech dropped Lilian Thuram and replaced him with Eric Abidal.
 Abidal looked out of his depth in the centre of defence and subsequently was sent off for a rash challenge on Luca Toni.
-France continued to play poorly and when they lost 2–0 to Italy, they came last of their group.
+France continued to play poorly and when they lost 2–0 to Italy, they came last of their group and were eliminated from the tournament.

 Only three players from the successful teams of 1998-2000 were selected in the final squad for Euro 2008 by French coach Raymond Domenech, with only Thierry Henry and Lilian Thuram earning game time, and their effectiveness and performances were soundly criticised by French football media.
 The third player, Patrick Vieira, was initially named the team captain but was unable to take the field in any of France's Euro matches due to a thigh injury.
 The team's exit from the tournament signalled the international retirements of Lilian Thuram, Claude Makélélé, and Willy Sagnol, with the last announcing his club and international retirement synonymously.
 After the tournament, calls were made for the sacking of Raymond Domenech, and Didier Deschamps, captain of the 1998 World Cup and 2000 Euro championship teams, was sounded out as a suitable replacement but on 3 July, at a French Football Federation high level meeting in Paris, it was announced that Domenech would be retained as manager.